bricehuang/say-sing/readme.md

 ```
 say wuwuwuwuwuwuwuwuwuwuwuwuwuwuwuwuwuwuwuwuwuwuwuwuwuwuwuwuwuwuwuwuwuwuwu --voice=Luciana --rate=720
 ```
 approximates the pitch A3.
+By varying the syllable and voice, it is possible to get a wide range of pitches.

 Given a melody, this app composes a combination of `say` commands that sings this melody.

 ## Getting Started